AdobeDocs/experience-manager-64.en/help/forms/using/wip/aem-forms-automated-forms-conversion-service-beta.md

 ## What's new and improved {#what-s-new-and-improved}

+**What's new and improved in February 2019 build:**

+* Added support to convert an XFA-based form to an adaptive form.
+For example, XFA-based PDF forms or XDP forms.
+Consider below before initiating the conversion:

+    * XDP files with spaces in filename are not supported.
+Remove space from the XDP file name before using the file for Document of Record.
+    * Extracting fragments from an XFA-based form is not supported.
+    * XFA scripts are not supported.
+For example, scripts for automatically generating values for a drop-down component.
+    * When an XFA form is submitted, submit data of the form can be saved as an XML element or an attribute.
+For example, &lt;id order-number="13445"&gt;.
+All such attributes are treated as elements in a converted adaptive form.

+* Added support to Review and Correct editor to detect and edit tables.

+>[!NOTE]
+>
+>You can experience all of the above improvements and additions the service, except support for Adobe Analytics, without installing latest software builds on your local machine.

 **What's new and improved in Jan 19, 2019 build:**

 * Added support for dynamic XFA.
 * Added support to enable Adobe Analytics during conversion.
 * Added support to identify and convert [hidden fields for XFA](assets/hidden-fields.gif).
 * Improved identification of tables, Acro Forms fields, and choice group fields.

->[!NOTE]
->
->You can experience all of the above improvements and additions the service, except support for Adobe Analytics, without installing latest software builds on your local machine.

 **What's new and improved in Jan 04, 2019 build:**